 Ever since its November 2022 release, ChatGPT has taken the world by storm.
-Given the fast rate of change in this space, one might find it hard to keep up with the pace of iterative development.
-This is especially true for those who are new to this field or are out of touch with the progress in this domain.
+Given the rapid rate of change in this space, it can be difficult to keep up with iterative developments—especially for those new to the field or out of touch with recent progress.

-While there have been many important contributions that have made ChatGPT a reality, there are essentially three papers published in the last six years that have had an outsized impact in making LLM's exciting for the world.
+While there have been many important contributions that have made ChatGPT a reality, there are essentially three papers published in the last six years that have had an outsized impact on making LLMs exciting to the broader world.

 1. 2017: Google publishes the "Transformer" paper